Skip to main content

 Enter the following values and click "Next: Networking"

-Select the antmedia-cluster-virtual-network that we created before as Virtual Network in this screen.
-Select the origin subnet as Network interface and click “Yes” for Use a load balancer choice.
-Select the application gateway that we created before and select Origin as Backend pool then click the "Next: Scaling"
+Select the antmedia-cluster-virtual-network that we created before as a Virtual Network in this screen.
+Select the origin subnet as the Network interface and click “Yes” to Use a load balancer choice.
+Select the application gateway that we created before and select Origin as the Backend pool then click the "Next: Scaling"

 Continue by clicking directly next to the "Management" and "Health" tabs and add the following lines to the "Custom data" area in the Advanced section.